ptlis/php-serialized-data-editor/README.md

 $editor = new Editor();

+// Count how many times the search term exists as a string value
 $containsCount = $editor->containsCount($serialized, 'foo');  // $containsCount === 3

+// Replace all instances of the search term with the replacement term
 $modified = $editor->replace($serialized, 'foo', 'wibble');
 /**
  * $modified when unserialized is: